cityhubla/SketchupToMapboxJS/README.md

 ### Programs used:

- * [Sketchup MAKE](https://www.sketchup.com) for 3D modeling, its free and widely accessible
+ * [Sketchup MAKE](https://www.sketchup.com) for 3D modeling, its free and widely accessible.
+For WIN/OSX
- * [Kerkythea](http://www.kerkythea.net/cms/index.php/downloads/software) for rendering 3D models, it's free software with a sketchup plugin
+ * [Kerkythea](http://www.kerkythea.net/cms/index.php/downloads/software) for rendering 3D models, it's freeware.
+You must also install the Sketchup Plugin.
+For WIN/OSX
  * [QGIS](https://www.qgis.org/) for GDAL projecting a non-georeferenced image into a geotiff, it's free and open source!
+For WIN/OSX
  * [inkscape](https://inkscape.org/) for graphics editing, it's free and open source!
+For WIN/OSX
  * [Mapbox Tilemill](https://www.mapbox.com/tilemill/) for making map tiles, uploaded to Mapbox Server or download mbtile format, did I say free too?!
+For WIN/OSX